dekay/DavisRFM69/README.md

 fitted with an RFM69W (Semtech SX1231/SX1231) transceiver module.

 ##Installation
 Install LowPowerLab's RFM69 library as described [on its Github page](https://github.com/LowPowerLab/RFM69).
+You will also need to install his [SPIFlash library](https://github.com/LowPowerLab/SPIFlash) as well.

 Copy the content of this library to a folder called "DavisRFM69" in your Arduino library folder.
 This will be a subfolder in your "Sketchbook location" specified in File>Preferences in the Arduino IDE.
 See [this tutorial](http://learn.adafruit.com/arduino-tips-tricks-and-techniques/arduino-libraries) on Arduino libraries.

-Easier yet is to just "git clone" the RFM69 and DavisRFM69 code from within your Arduino "libraries" folder.
+Easier yet is to just "git clone" the RFM69, SPIFlash, and DavisRFM69 code from within your Arduino "libraries" folder.

 ##Miscellaneous / Possible Issues

 I am aware of these issues:
-- the first packet received after powerup on Channel 0 always has a bad CRC
+- I get a spurious interrupt on startup
-- the 42nd channel always has a bad CRC (WTH?)
+- Reception could probably be better and more robust
-- error handling: there really isn't any yet
+- Error handling: there really isn't any yet

 Please let me know if you find other issues.

 My DavisRFM69 library subclasses the RFM69 library and overrides a couple of functions.
-I've made some trivial changes to the LowPowerLab's RFM69 library in the process ~~and have issued a pull request.
-In the meantime, you'll want to use [my forked RFM69 library](https://github.com/dekay/RFM69) instead of LowPowerLab's.~~that have now been merged into [LowPowerLab's master branch](https://github.com/LowPowerLab/RFM69/tree/master).
+I've made some trivial changes to the LowPowerLab's RFM69 library in the process that have now been merged into [LowPowerLab's master branch](https://github.com/LowPowerLab/RFM69/tree/master).

 ##Sample Usage
 [ISSRx](https://github.com/dekay/DavisRFM69/blob/master/Examples/ISSRx/ISSRx.ino) is an example that uses the library to listen in on a Davis ISS.
 A new line of data spits out every 2.5 seconds, assuming the ISS you are listening to is on Channel 1 (the packet rate slows by 62.5 ms for every Channel ID higher than 1).